LHCGreg/animerecs/README.txt

 Initializing the database
 -------------------------
 1. Create a PostgreSQL database called "animerecs".
-On Windows, connect using pgAdmin and use AnimeRecs.DAL/CreateDb_windows.sql.
-On Linux, psql -U postgres -f AnimeRecs.DAL/CreateDb_linux.sql
+On Windows, connect using pgAdmin and use AnimeRecs.DAL/DB Init Scripts/CreateDb_windows.sql.
+On Linux, psql -U postgres -f 'AnimeRecs.DAL/DB Init Scripts/CreateDb_linux.sql
-2. Connect to the new database and run the SQL in /AnimeRecs.DAL/InitDb.sql to create the tables.
+2. Connect to the new database and run the SQL in /AnimeRecs.DAL/B Init Scripts/InitDb.000.sql to create the tables.
 On Windows you can use pgAdmin and paste the SQL in.
-On Linux, psql -U postgres -d animerecs -f InitDb.sql
+On Linux, psql -U postgres -d animerecs -f InitDb.000.sql.
+3. Likewise, run all InitDb.###.sql scripts in order.